-If a value is important to you and it is not on the list, add it here.
+^{} If a value is important to you and it is not on the list, add it here.

-Our most important values: 1......
-2......
-3.....
-4.....
-5....
+Our most important va alues: 1

+2

+3

+4

+5

 This way of identifying the organisation's core values should ensure that the organisation's values are aligned with those of its members, and that the members "buy into" the values of the organisation and take them to heart.

-5. Now let's put those values into action and RECONNECT!
+5. Now let's put those values into action!

 Values are for acting on!
-This year World Values Day the focus is on using our values to reconnect with ourselves and others, thus enhancing our own wellbeing and the wellbeing of those around us.
+This year World Values Day the focus is on using our values to build stronger communities, thus enhancing our own wellbeing and the wellbeing of those around us.
 It is about all of us helping each other to live more fulfilled and meaningful lives.

-The Covid-19 pandemic has brought home to us our need for connection, reminding us of our common humanity which makes connecting compassionately and meaningfully with others so essential for us all.
+The Covid-19 pandemic brought home to us our need for connection, reminding us of our common humanity which makes connecting compassionately and meaningfully with others so essential for us all.
+Many organisations responded to the crisis with inspiring initiatives that helped their local communities and the wider society in which they operated.

-Here is how you might go about putting your values into action and reconnecting to yourselves and others as an organisation.
+Here is how your organisation might go about putting your values into action and helping the communities around you to become stronger and healthier.

-Start by identifying one of the top group values that you all feel needs more attention.
-Maybe one that has come to prominence during the Covid epidemic.
-Discuss how you all might put it into action more effectively.
+Start by looking at your organisational values and how consistently they are practiced in the organisation's day-to-day activities.
+Does one of these values need some extra attention?
+Discuss how you all might put it into action more effectively in a way that would have a positive effect on the community or communities that you belong to.
 You will need to devise a simple and practical plan of action to do this.
 Here are some ideas you may like to think about in putting together your plan.

-If the value is Teamwork, Making a Difference or Respect (for the environment) you might reconnect with each other, with the local community and nature around you, by clearing up a local play area, river, park, or local litter black spot.
+If the value is Teamwork, Making a Difference or Respect (for the environment) members of your organisation might reconnect with each other, with the local community and nature around you, by clearing up a local play area, river, park, or local litter black spot.